 Part 2 – Relationship Foundations

 Another way to look at having great relationships, is to look at what relationships are built on.
-This video ends up using a simple house analogy to explain the foundations and structure upon which a great relationship is build.
+This video ends up using a simple house analogy to explain the foundations and structure upon which a great relationship is built.

 In terms of relationships there the three critical components;